rodeso/ldts.pets/docs/README.md

 ![UML class diagram](UML/Class-UML.png)

-### UML Sequence Diagram

-A UML Sequence diagram showcasing the flow of the program:

 #### KNOWN CODE SMELLS

 The Multiplayer Mode uses a new Model, State, Controller and Viewer instead of using the same as the Singleplayer Mode.
-However, they barely have any changes, but we did this because they serve different purposes, as per the Single Responsibility Principle.
+However, they barely have any changes.
+We did this because they serve different purposes, as per the Single Responsibility Principle, we thought it is best we separate them.

 ### TESTING